The Pettigrew Puzzle:

 But, I did think that pressure was brought to bear.
 Possibly even before the Trelawney Prophesy was made, or the Order of the Phoenix founded.
 Although that was far from certain.

-Probably quite soon after James Potter first showed up on the DE’s radar, anyway.
+It was probably quite soon after James Potter first showed up on the DE’s radar, anyway.
 James supposedly had at least three narrow escapes before the Prophecy was made.
 And just because Sirius calculated that Pettigrew had been spying for a year before Voldemort’s fall, does not mean that it might not have actually been longer.
 Peter was not a DE yet.
 The DEs whose Azkaban mutterings Sirius based his calculations on may not have known about “Wormtail” any earlier than the very end of the Dark Lord’s rise.
 He wasn’t a part of the “Brotherhood”.
 He wasn’t even an associate, he was an informant.
 Whoever he was informing would not have been bandying his code name about in meetings.
 He was a resource that needed to be kept under wraps.

 Still, for all that it was James as well as Sirius who had “gotten him into this mess” (by Peter’s reasoning), James had still once been Peter’s friend, and the people he was now dealing with weren’t.